wsong1985/Diabetes_Analysis/README.md

 There are over 37 million adults in the US living with diabetes and many more that go undiagnosed.
 We chose this topic to help predict the probability of a person having diabetes using supervised machine learning models.

-Note: Reasoning for topic selection and project status are documented in the project proposal.
+Note: Reasoning for topic selection is documented in the project proposal and project status is documented in the project proposal and the checklist section.

 ## Data source: